Swiss street artist pays tribute to unsung coronavirus heroes

 “Today, I will especially pay tribute to cashiers.
 They are on the frontline with nurses and others,” he told Reuters.

-He said his mural, adding color to a “sad-looking wall”, was “for our everyday superheroes.”
+He said his mural, adding colour to a “sad-looking wall”, was “for our everyday superheroes.”